HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/configuring_local_flexnet_entitlement_server.md

     6. `licenseManagerPassword` – Configure this variable with the password associated with the user name of the administrator to manage your Local License Server defined in the previous step.

-3. Import the generated SSL certificate for the local license server to the Kubernetes secret manually.
-As mentioned above, use the default secret name 'license-secret' or change the `licenseCertSecret` in the custom values according to your secret name.
+3. Manually import the generated SSL certificate for the local license server to the Kubernetes secret.
+As mentioned in Step 1, use the default secret name 'license-secret' or change the `licenseCertSecret` in the custom values according to your secret name.
 The key name in the secret must be set to `license-secret`:

     ```
     kubectl -n <namespace> create secret generic license-secret --from-file=license-secret=hostname.certs